fg-research/website/blog/general/posts/inflation-forecasting-random-forest.rst

-    transform the time series using the provided transformation codes (with the exception of the target time series, for which we use the first order logarithmic difference), derive the principal components, and take the lags of all time series, including the lags of the target time series and the lags of the principal components, as in <a href="#references">[2]</a>.
+    transform the time series using the provided transformation codes (with the exception of the target time series, for which we use the first order logarithmic difference), derive the principal components, and take the lags of all the time series, including the lags of the target time series and the lags of the principal components, as in <a href="#references">[2]</a>.
     </p>